 I grew up with a rhubarb patch in my backyard.
 My mom would harvest and make her favorite rhubarb recipes, typically a sauce or pie.
-This tart vegetable is thought of as a fruit as it’s transformed into a soft, sweet addition to pies, crisps, tarts and bread by counteracting with a generous amount of sugar.
+These Rhubarb Upside Down Cakes are a new family favorite!
+This tart vegetable is thought of as a fruit as it’s transformed into a soft, sweet addition to pies, crisps, tarts, and bread by counteracting with a generous amount of sugar.

 I had my mom’s ancient rhubarb bread recipe on a faded index card, and I used that as a starting point.
 I topped my first attempt with a streusel topping, but most of that fell off as I was slicing.
 The second batch was a compilation of a couple of recipes but fell short on flavor.
 It was adding some cinnamon to the mix that finally delivered!!

-Like most quick breads or soda breads, there are a few tips to follow for successful results.
+Like most quick bread or soda bread, there are a few tips to follow for successful results.